Planning on visiting Dinosaur Provincial Park in Alberta, Canada?

 Since then, the conditions of the area have changed, all the while preserving the dinosaur bones.
 To date, over 150 complete skeletons have been discovered, including over 50 species.

-Additionally, the rivers that once flowed have dried up and left sand deposits which have eroded, creating the ethereal moonscape that we see today.
+Additionally, the rivers that once flowed have dried up and left sand deposits that have eroded, creating the ethereal moonscape that we see today.

 There are a few key hiking trails at Dinosaur Provincial Park, namely the Badlands Trail, Cottonwood Flats, Coulee Viewpoint, Prairie Trail, and Trail of the Fossil Hunters and, except for Cottonwood Flats, Garrett and I hiked all of them.
 We found that despite not being too far from each other, the trails were vastly different and offered totally different vibes and info.